Thank you for reading our post, please rate this article at the end.

 Our approach

 - JD Power RV Value Guide has served as the source for the RV price data.
-They have a rich catalog of RV going decades back, so they had all the data we needed.
+They have a rich catalog of RVs from decades back, so they had all the data we needed.

-- To evaluate depreciation, we’ve picked an RV series and gathered data on its list price and average retail price for each of its production year.
-With every model, we’ve included each of its production years.
+- We’ve picked an RV series to evaluate depreciation and gathered data on its list price and average retail price for each production year.
+We’ve included each of its production years with every model.

-- We chose RV models that have been around for long enough time to evaluate their depreciation.
-Some model lines out there had a too short lifespan or are too new to do any calculations.
+- We chose RV models that have been around for a long enough time to evaluate their depreciation.
+Some model lines had a too-short lifespan or were too new to do any calculations.

-- Within an RV series, we chose either the same or similar models (floorplans) to represent price changes as objectively as possible.
+- We chose the same or similar models (floorplans) within an RV series to represent price changes as objectively as possible.

-- For each model, we calculated how much the RV has depreciated over the years in relation to its original list price.
+- We calculated how much the RV has depreciated over the years for each model to its original list price.

-- In addition, to demonstrate how prices change across various RV types, we’ve picked 3 models from varying categories – one Class C motorhome, one Class A motorhome, and one camping trailer.
+- In addition, to demonstrate how prices change across various RV types, we’ve picked three models from varying categories: one Class C motorhome, one Class A motorhome, and one camping trailer.

-- We used the suggested list price and average retail values provided by Nada Guides for our evaluations.
+- For our evaluations, we used the suggested list price and average retail values provided by Nada Guides.

 - No extra options were added to the RV models.
 The prices shown are for baseline RVs.
-Any options are going to increase the value of an RV.
+Any options will increase an RV’s value.

-- We didn’t take mileage into account.
-That’s because some of the models had an option of accounting for mileage, while others didn’t.
+- We didn’t take mileage into account because some models could account for it while others couldn’t.
 We’ll examine the effect of mileage separately a bit later.

-There are several things that you need to know in order to better understand our findings.
+You need to know several things to understand our findings better.
 Those are:

 - Once you drive an RV out of the lot, it will lose about 30% of its value.